siberianfox/tinygwiki/JSON-Request-Objects-and-Transaction-IDs.md

     {dat:"<command string>",tid:<txn_number>}

-- a `cmd` string is any valid (or invalid!) command to the TinyG.
-Handling is:
-  - Gcode block - will return JSON response to Gcode
-  - JSON command - will return JSON response to JSON request.
-The incoming JSON request may be escaped for quotes.
 If in doubt, test the full request object

 , or a text mode command